1 injured in Cape Coral shooting

 No other victims were found inside of the home, police said.

-The investigation is ongoing and detectives do not believe this to be a random incident and do not believe there to be a danger to the public.
+The investigation is ongoing and detectives do not believe there is any danger to the public.

 No further information was immediately available.